streamr-dev/core-frontend/app/README.md

 To be able to use the Marketplace, you'll need to configure these variables into your `.env` file:

+!
+TEMPORARY VAR: MARKETPLACE_CONTRACT_ADDRESS_OLD = MARKETPLACE_CONTRACT_ADDRESS while the new MP contract is being tested/upgraded.
+Old contract is used when NEW_MP_CONTRACT=undefined.

 | Variable                     | Description                                                          |
 |------------------------------|----------------------------------------------------------------------|
 | PORT                         | Port used by webpack devServer                                       |